Yandex Cloud

 Observed lagObserved lag

-Observed lag is the latency between when the event was first processed by the agent (the very first one in the chain, if any) and when it was delivered to the centralized logging system (upstream of the collector).
+Observed lag is the latency between when the event was first processed by the collection agent and when it was delivered to the centralized logging system (upstream of the collector).

 Was the article helpful?